Understanding Your Rights After A Slip, Trip Or Fall

 Slips, trips and falls are among the most common types of personal injuries to occur, with more than 2.5 million adults entering the emergency room due to such incidents and over 700,000 of those adults actually being admitted to the hospital.
 These unforeseen incidents can cause injuries, like sprains, fractures and broken bones, as well as more serious injuries like hip and knee fractures, back and spinal cord injuries, traumatic brain injuries and even death, which ultimately affect your independence.

 Property owners have an obligation to ensure all potential guests and visitors are not placed in any risky position.
 Sadly, many property owners fail to take this responsibility seriously, which means that they ultimately end up putting you in harm’s way.
 When these accidents happen, victims of injury may be able to take legal action against property owners who have failed to hold up their end of the deal.
+Our lawyers at Curt Hamilton Injury Law in Henderson, Kentucky, can help.

 Common Places For Slips, Trips And Falls: